golddragon007/cloud9/README.md

 ## Other useful options:

-In case you are member of the CORE team interested in setting up a MINIMAL configuration WITHOUT Apache, PHP or MySQL then you have this option which will install ONLY Docker, Drone and Git:
+In case you are a member of the CORE team interested in setting up a MINIMAL configuration WITHOUT Apache, PHP or MySQL then you have this option which will install ONLY Docker, Drone and Git:
 ```
 ./cloud9.sh -m